ST. BENEDICT CALLED THE DAILY PRAYING

 The Celtic Orthodox Lectio Divina opens with the “Songs of Ascent.
 The Songs of Ascent appear in Hebrew and English on the wall at the entrance to the City of David, Jerusalem, Israel.

-Songs of Ascent is a title given to Psalms 119-133 of the ancient Septuagint text or Psalm 120 – 134 in the modern Masoretic text.
+Songs of Ascent is a title given to text Psalm 120 – 134.
 Each psalm starts with the ascription Shir Hama'aloth (Hebrew: שיר המעלות, meaning "Song of Ascent").
 They are also variously called Gradual Psalms, Songs of Degrees, Songs of Steps or Pilgrim Songs.

 The worshippers sang these psalms as they ascended up the road to Jerusalem to attend the three pilgrim festivals (Deuteronomy 16:16) or by the kohanim (priests) as they ascended the fifteen steps to minister at the Temple in Jerusalem.